Burnhamthorpe Road: Public transit

-Oakville Transit Route 24 South Common operates along Burnhamthorpe within Mississauga east of Winston Churchill Blvd. to reach the South Common Centre, although it does not serve the mostly-rural road within Oakville itself.

 Mississauga bus routing controversy

-Burnhamthorpe Road was a relatively minor artery through Etobicoke (previously a separate city within the former Metropolitan Toronto) until traffic increased due to the growth of Mississauga in the 1970's and 80's.
+Burnhamthorpe Road was a relatively minor artery through Etobicoke, which was a separate city within the then-Metropolitan Toronto, until traffic increased due to the growth of Mississauga in the 1970s and 80's.
 Much of this new traffic consisted of a growing number of city buses operated by MiWay (then known as Mississauga Transit) traveling to and from the Toronto Transit Commission's Islington subway station.
-Etobicoke residents saw increasing congestion on Burnhamthorpe Road without benefit to themselves, since these MiWay buses could not pick up passengers in Etobicoke.
+Etobicoke residents saw increasing congestion on Burnhamthorpe Road without any benefit to themselves, since these MiWay buses could not pick up passengers in Etobicoke.

 These added MiWay buses were attributed to Mississauga not investing heavily in public transit infrastructure, instead relying upon existing connections to the TTC.
 Hazel McCallion, then-mayor of Mississauga, rejected extending the Bloor–Danforth subway line to Square One.
-A proposed regional transit centre at Kipling station also never materialized due to disagreements over cost-sharing between Mississauga, Metro Toronto (soon replaced by the newly-amalgamated City of Toronto), and the province of Ontario.
+A proposed regional transit centre at Kipling station had not yet materialized due to disagreements over cost-sharing between Mississauga, Metro Toronto (soon replaced by the newly amalgamated City of Toronto), and the province of Ontario.

 By the late 1990s, the number of MiWay buses had gotten so high that Etobicoke residents on Burnhamthorpe Road begun complaining and leading to intervention by municipal politicians, in what became known as the Battle of the Buses.
 Etobicoke residents occasionally blockaded buses, and demanded that the MiWay buses use Highway 427 and Dundas Street (which has HOV lanes) to reach Islington station, however MiWay rejected this routing which would have added $500,000 in operating costs.
 A temporary compromise was struck between TTC chief general manager Rick Ducharme and Mississauga Transportation Commissioner Angus McDonald which would have seen MiWay reduce the number of Burnhamthorpe Road buses from 308 to 266.
 However this deal was rejected by TTC commissioners, who also voted to ban MiWay buses from using the bus bays at the subway station in 1998 until it was lifted in 2001.

-In 2021, all MiWay buses were re-routed to terminate at the new Kipling terminal and no longer travel on Burnhamthorpe Road east of Highway 427, with the exception of 26 Burnhamthorpe itself.
+In 2021, the long-delayed regional bus terminal at Kipling station opened, and all MiWay buses were re-routed to terminate there and no longer travel on Burnhamthorpe Road east of Highway 427, with the exception of 26 Burnhamthorpe itself.